WARNING: Spoilers Off applies to all Moments pages. There will be unmarked spoilers below.

 Thor: Monkeys?
 I do not understand--

-- What makes it hilarious is that Cap looks so damn proud at the fact he got the joke.
+- What makes it hilarious is that Cap looks so damn happy at the fact he got the joke.

 - Even more hilarious, if easy to miss, is Tony rolling his eyes at that.